JoshEflin/portfolio-react/ideas.md

 THEN I see a link to a downloadable resume and a list of the developer’s proficiencies WHEN I view the footer
 THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter)

+    A single Header component that appears on multiple pages

+    A single Navigation component within the header that will be used to conditionally render the different sections of your portfolio

+    A single Project component that will be used multiple times in the Portfolio section

+    A single Footer component that appears on multiple pages